What is Google Chromecast and why should you care?

-Google Chromecast is a device you can use to send things from your small screen phone to your big screen TV.
+Google Chromecast is a piece of hardware and system you can use to send content from one device to view on another.
+It's easy to figure out, set up, and use.

-It's super easy to figure out, set up, and use.
-With it, you can send a YouTube video on your phone to a TV, or you can send a website on your computer to your TV.
-And that's just two of the possibilities.
-To help you learn what Google Chromecast is, how it works, and what you can do with it, Pocket-lint has explained everything you need to know about the affordable HDMI dongle.
+To help you learn what Google Chromecast is, how it works, and what you can do with it, we've explained everything you need to know about the affordable HDMI dongle.

 What is Chromecast?

-Google launched the first $30 (£30) Chromecast in 2013.
-It's an affordable HDMI dongle that lets you wirelessly "cast" content to a television.
-In its purest form it basically makes most TVs smart.
-In 2015, Google launched the $30 Chromecast 2.
-It's faster, more responsive, and just as affordable, arriving with an updated Chromecast app that serves as a one-stop shop for finding compatible apps and specific content across those apps.
+Chromecast is a family of dongles for your television, connecting to the TV's HDMI port to add smart functions to your TV.

+Google launched the first Chromecast in 2013, updated it in 2015 with the Chromecast 2, and then again 2018 with the Chromecast third-gen.

-In 2016, Google introduced the $69 (about £69) Chromecast Ultra, which works identically to its predecessors but uniquely offers the ability to cast 4K streams.
-Google also offers a $35 (£30) Chromecast Audio.
-Unlike the other three Chromecasts, Audio lets you wirelessly "cast" to speakers.
-That means your old speakers will essentially be turned into modern day speakers capable of playing music streamed from your devices.
+In 2016, Google introduced the Chromecast Ultra, which works identically to its predecessors but offers the ability to cast 4K streams.
+Chromecast Ultra also supports Ethernet as well as Wi-Fi connectivity, to ensure you have a good enough connection for those more demanding streams.

+In 2020, the Chromecast with Google TV launched, taking Chromecast in a different direction.

+This model provides the casting functions offered by the previous Chromecast devices, but thanks to Google TV and a remote, offers a full user interface, with native apps.
+That means you don't need to cast everything, you can use it just like a streaming stick, a rival to Roku or Fire TV.
+Practically speaking, it's simpler to use than all the other devices.

 How does Chromecast work?

-The important thing to realise about casting is that it isn't about sending the content from your phone to the Chromecast dongle.
-In many cases, all you're doing is using your phone to tell the Chromecast device what content to play.
+The important thing to realise about casting is that it isn't about sending the content from your phone to the Chromecast.
+In the vast majority of cases, all you're doing is using your phone to tell the Chromecast device what content to play by pointing it at the source.
 Chromecast then uses its own connection to retrieve that stream in the best quality it can.

 That means that if you connect a Chromecast Ultra to a 4K TV, for example, it will play 4K content that you can't view on your phone.

-However, if you're mirroring your phone on the TV, or viewing a website, then you're sending that directly from your phone or computer directly to the Chromecast and both need to stay connected.
+However, if you're mirroring your phone on the TV, or viewing a website, then you're sending that directly from your phone or computer to the Chromecast and both need to stay connected.
+This is the case if you're casting your Android device screen, a tab from Chrome, or your Chromebook desktop.

 Requirements

-In order for Chromecast to work, you need to plug it into an HDMI input on a TV/display as well as an open USB port on your TV/display (or an open power wall outlet).
+In order for Chromecast to work, you need to plug it into an HDMI input on a TV/display, as well as connect it to a power supply.
+On Chromecast, this could be a USB socket on the back of your TV.
+For Chromecast Ultra or Chromecast with Google TV, it has to be a wall socket, or there isn't enough power for it to work.

-You also need a compatible Android device or iOS device with the latest version of the Google Cast app - now called Google Home - installed, or you need a compatible Windows computer, Mac, or Chromebook with the latest version of the Chrome browser installed.
+You also need a compatible Android device or iOS device with the latest version of the app - now called Google Home - installed, or you need a compatible Windows computer, Mac, or Chromebook with the latest version of the Chrome browser installed.
+The Google Home app is the same app you use to control other Google hardware, like Nest Hub, and to set up smart home features to control via your phone.

 It's important that your Chromecast and device or computer are connected to the same Wi-Fi network.
 Otherwise, you cannot cast to your TV.

 Set-up Chromecast

-Setting-up Chromecast is really simple.
-The process involves plugging your Chromecast into your TV's HDMI port and a power source (either via USB on your TV or a wall outlet), then in installing the Google Home mobile app on your mobile device to begin the setup process, and following the app's setup instructions (also available here).
+Setting up Chromecast is really simple.
+The process involves plugging your Chromecast into your TV's HDMI port and a power source, then installing the Google Home mobile app on your mobile device to begin the setup process, and following the app's setup instructions.

 The app will automatically find your Chromecast and prompt you to connect it to the same Wi-Fi network connected to your mobile device.

 You can also set up Chromecast to work with your computer.
-Simply install the Chrome browser on computer, and then navigate to chromecast.com/setup from the browser to setup Chromecast (or you can quickly install the Google Cast extension).
+Simply install the Chrome browser which will natively cast to your Chromecast.

 Things you can do

-With Chromecast you can cast movies, TV shows, and photos from Cast-enabled apps on Android smartphones and tablets, iPhones and iPads.
+With Chromecast, you can cast movies, TV shows, and photos from Cast-enabled apps on Android smartphones and tablets, iPhones and iPads.
 You can also cast entire sites or tabs from the Chrome browser on Windows computers, Macs and Chromebooks.
-To manage your Chromecast, use the Google Cast app or Google Cast browser extension.
+To manage your Chromecast, use the Google Home app or Google Cast browser extension.

 Importantly, there's no user interface and no remote required - all the control comes from your phone or computer.
+Of course, with the Google TV variant, you can use the remote, but you also don't need to.

-You can also cast your Android screen to your TV, a feature added in recent versions of Android.
+You can also cast your Android screen to your TV, or from particular apps on your phone, to your Chromecast, to share music or photos, for example.

 How to cast

-Check out Pocket-lint's separate guide on how to cast with Chromecast.
-But in a nutshell, all you have to do - once you set-up Chromecast - is tap the Cast button from a Cast-enabled app such as YouTube, and the content will instantly appear on your big TV.
+All you have to do - once you set up Chromecast - is tap the Cast button from a Cast-enabled app such as YouTube, and the content will instantly appear on your big TV.
+If you have more than one Chromecast-compatible device, you'll be presented with a range of options for when you want the content to play.

-From Chrome browser on your computer, you can also tap the Cast button in a video player like YouTube.
+From the Chrome browser on your computer, you can also click the Cast button in a video player like YouTube.
+You'll also find the Cast button in your Chrome browser in the menu.

-Although it's not required, you can install the Google Cast extension in order to get the Cast icon in your browser toolbar.
-From there, simply click the icon, then choose the Chromecast device you would like to cast to, and wait for the contents of your tab in Chrome to appear on your TV.
+Once you are casting, remember that all the controls then come from your phone or computer - so if you want to play or pause or skip, you do that on your device, rather than the TV.

 What apps and sites are Cast-enabled?